harvard-stat108s23/ezmaps/README.md

 <!-- badges: end -->

-The goal of ezmaps is to help beginners conduct exploratory analysis of geo-spatial data via interactive visualizations.
+The goal of ezmaps is to help beginners conduct exploratory analysis of geospatial data via interactive visualizations.
+This package helps create the following: point maps, choropleth maps, cartograms, and hexbin maps.

 ## Installation